kulpree/EKSonly/README.md

-# Repeated EKS automated deployment - This module is for deploying 1 or more EKS clusters automtically using count
+# Repeated EKS automated deployment
+This module is for deploying 1 or more EKS clusters automtically using count

+# Note:
-# There are two optional modules referred to herewithin - one is to install Consul on the EKS cluster and another to deploy Hashicups and register it with Consul SM.
+There are two optional modules referred to herewithin - one is to install Consul on the EKS cluster and another to deploy Hashicups and register it with Consul SM.

-# Pre-reqs
+# Pre-reqs:

-1 - AWS account with admin access (doormat accounts do work) 2 - Check Provider.tf for AWS provider requirements.
+1 - AWS account with admin access (doormat accounts do work)

+2 - Check Provider.tf for AWS provider requirements.

 3 - TF version used - 1.5.3

 4 - EKS version used - Latest by default, although version could be hardcoded in the aws_eks_cluster module.

+# Warnings:
-# Warnings - The security related resources inside this module may not be production grade, please review and update as needed if using in Production.
+The security related resources inside this module may not be production grade, please review and update as needed if using in Production.

 # To use the module

 1 - Check tfvars files for all the variables, the count variable is the most important as this dictates how many EKS clusters and its associated components will be deployed.

 2 - Locals.tf files has some common tags, update as necessary.

 3 - Once deployed, use the command in 'notes-impcommands' to pull the eks creds into your local kube config.

-1 - Atleast one kubernetes Cluster.

-  Important Note if using EKS - there may be an issue with EKS clusters in latest version (1.27) - where the OIDC provider does not get installed.
-Use this documentation to ensure or deploy if necessary, prior to deploying Consul - https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html

-2 - Consul installation on 1.16
-  Helm values here deploy 1.16-dev as I have been deploying pre and post Release candidate for 1.16.
-Use GA components for everything if it is GA at the time of your testing.

-  It may also have additional parameters you dont necessarily need  - in other words a simpler helm values for installing consul would work as long as you are referencing the correct 'image' and 'imageK8S'

-  You can install Consul using consul-k8s or helm.
-There are plenty of helm examples out there, this repo highlights an example of using consul-k8s.

-  Note - If using helm to install, it is better to also use helm to uninstall.

-  Consul-k8s is definitely better for uninstall (cleaner in wiping all consul components) so starting with consul-k8s to install is a good idea if you are going to use it to uninstall.

-  At the time of publishing this repo, combining helm/consul-k8s is not officially supported.
-Mix them at your own risk.

-3 - You don't need a Consul Enterprise license for this specific demo but you probably want to get one to test out this and all the other ENT only features in 1.16.
-See other examples at the end of this readme.

-  To request a 30 day trial license: https://www.hashicorp.com/products/consul/trial
+# OPTIONAL MODULE 1:

-# To verify if your EKS deployment is good, you may optionally use the module below to install Consul and confirm.
+To verify if your EKS deployment is good, you may optionally use the module below to install Consul and confirm.
 Deploy Consul on Kubernetes cluster

-# OPTIONAL: Deploy Consul on Kubernetes cluster (These optional modules may have additional pre-reqs, warnings, please refer to that module's readme for further info)
+(NOTE - These optional modules may have additional pre-reqs, warnings, please refer to that module's readme for further info)

+# Deploy Consul on Kubernetes cluster
 1. Clone this repo
 ```
 git clone https://github.com/ramramhariram/Consul-Envoyextensions-Propertyoverride.git